 - Compliance with federal and state disclosure and filing requirements, including applicable tax filings, such as Form 990.

-- Fiduciary duty of officers, directors and trustees and liability issues.
+- The fiduciary duty of officers, directors, and trustees and liability issues.

 - Director/trustee and auditor independence.

 - Prudent Management of Institutional Funds Act.

 - Director and officer liability insurance.